Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Conclusion

-We would like to emphasize that even if the Lagrangian satisfies both 2DOF conditions, the number of DOFs does not necessarily decrease.
-A special case is when the constraints are linearly dependent, which implies that the number of DOFs may remain unchanged.
-Another special case, which we refer to as the non-physical branch of the 2DOF conditions, renders the theory trivial or physically unacceptable (e.g., lacking tensor modes).
-One must therefore be careful when dealing with the 2DOF conditions in order to select the physical case, i.e., theories with precisely two degrees of freedom.
+We would like to emphasize that even the Lagrangian satisfies the both two 2DOF conditions, the number of DOFs do not necessarily decrease.
+A special case is that the constraints are linearly dependent, which implies that the number of DOFs may remain unchanged.
+Another special case, which we refer to as the non-physical branch of the 2DOF conditions, will make the theory trivial or physically unacceptable (e.g., without tensor modes).
+One thus must be careful when dealing with the 2DOF conditions in order to pick up the physical case, i.e., theories with precisely two degrees of freedom.

-In Sec. \ref{sec:mod}, based on the spatially covariant monomials classified in \citep{Gao:2020yzr}, \citep{Gao:2020qxy}, we consider a concrete Lagrangian (\ref{Lag_mod}) built from monomials of $d=2$ (i.e., with two derivatives) as an illustration of our formal analysis.
-Since the Dirac matrix of this model contains derivatives of the delta function, it is complicated to calculate the matrix form of the 2DOF conditions for this concrete model.
-Instead, we choose an equivalent but more efficient method to obtain the 2DOF conditions, which is to find the null eigenvector $\mathcal{V}_{a}$ satisfying (\ref{eqnullev}).
+In Sec. \ref{sec:mod}, based on the spatially covariant monomials classified in \citep{Gao:2020yzr,Gao:2020qxy}, we consider a concrete Lagrangian (\ref{Lag_mod}) built of monomials of $d=2$ (i.e., with two derivatives) as an illustration of our formal analysis.
+Since the Dirac matrix of this model contains derivatives of the delta function, it is complicated to calculate the matrix form of the 2DOF conditions of this concrete model.
+Instead, we choose an equivalent but more efficient way to obtain the 2DOF conditions, which is to find out the null eigenvector $\mathcal{V}_{a}$ satisfing (\ref{eqnullev}).
 The resulting 2DOF conditions are given in (\ref{conddetSB}) and (\ref{PBcalCp4}).
 In particular, for this concrete model, we are able to eliminate the non-physical branch and the linear constraints branch of the 2DOF conditions.
-Finally, we find a set of coefficients (\ref{coeffsol}), and the resulting Lagrangian corresponds to a spatially covariant gravity theory with an auxiliary scalar field that propagates only two DOFs.
+Finally, we find a set of coefficients (\ref{coeffsol}), and the resulting Lagrangian corresponds to a spatially covariant gravity theory with an auxiliary scalar field which propagates only two DOFs.